Get insider access

 The Sennheiser HD 620S cannot be used for wireless gaming because they only have wired connectivity.

 The Sennheiser HD 620S are passable for wired gaming.
-They're comfortable to wear with soft ear pads, and they have a stable fit that'll stay on even if you're an energetic gamer who moves around.
-Their sound profile has no drastic exaggerations that would totally obscure your ability to hear soundtracks and character voices, but they're not very rumbly sounding in the bass range, so explosions aren't as immersive.
-Similarly, their frequency response consistency is sub-par, resulting in weak bass due to a fussy fitting design that weakens the bass if you wear glasses.
+They're comfortable to wear with soft ear pads and have a stable fit that'll stay on even if you're an energetic gamer who moves around.
+Their sound profile has no drastic exaggerations that would totally obscure your ability to hear soundtracks and character voices.
+However, their frequency response consistency is sub-par, resulting in weak bass due to a fussy fitting design that weakens the bass if you wear glasses.
 While not everyone wants a microphone, with these headphones, you'll have to get an outboard mic if you need to talk to your team.
 Their passive-only isolation helps to muffle high-pitched sounds but won't block your family or roommates chatting in the same room.

 Pros